informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 identify the token type when crafting the related appropriate transfer message.
 Here existing RPC methods can assist.

-## A concrete scenario among three Sovereign roll-ups
+## Concrete Scenario among three Sovereign Rollups

-Let's assume that the ICS20 application is deployed on three Sovereign roll-ups `sovA`, `sovB`, and `sovC`; and the IBC channel topology among these three ICS20 applications looks like this:
+Let's assume that the ICS20 application is deployed on three Sovereign rollups `sovA`, `sovB`, and `sovC`; and the IBC channel topology among these three ICS20 applications looks like this: